LuAoo/LuAoo/README.md

  # Hello my friends！👋

  I am a front-end developer in the learning stage.
 I am currently studying in Shaanxi University of Technology.
-Here I will record my learning status and some interesting things:sparkles:
+Here I will share my learning status and some interesting things:sparkles:

 I hope we can make progress together and create a bright future🌱